mohamedmedhatmecho606-creator/Algorithms/README.md

-ominator Algorithm — Design & Analysis
+Dominator Algorithm — Design & Analysis

 A project that solves the Dominator Problem using two different algorithmic approaches: